Tesla Stock Plunges After Elon Musk Smokes Weed During Joe Rogan Podcast

 Musk Slammed Media

 Musk has trashed what he considers the media’s dishonest coverage.
-As the Inquisitr previously, Musk got testy with analysts during an unforgettable post-earnings conference call in May.
+As the Inquisitr previously reported, Musk got testy with analysts during an unforgettable post-earnings conference call in May.

 Musk dismissed several questions as “boring, bonehead questions.”